 Constipation: Digestive Care Physicians feel your pain

-As gastroenterologists, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; have years of experience treating conditions such as constipation and are authorities on the digestive process, complications that occur within it, and how to alleviate problems of digestion.
+As gastroenterologists, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, and Dr. Long B. Nguyen have years of experience treating conditions such as constipation and are authorities on the digestive process, complications that occur within it, and how to alleviate problems of digestion.

 - Infrequent bowel movements

 - Straining to have bowel movements

 - Hard and/or small stools